MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-nps.md

 To learn how to configure NPS Accounting, see [Configure Network Policy Server Accounting](https://docs.microsoft.com/windows-server/networking/technologies/nps/nps-accounting-configure).

-## Add the VPN Server as a RADIUS Client
+### Add the VPN Server as a RADIUS Client

-You can use this section to configure the VPN server as a RADIUS Client in NPS.
+In this procedure, you configure the VPN server as a RADIUS Client in NPS.

 >[!NOTE]
 >When you add a new network access server (VPN server, wireless access point, authenticating switch, or dial-up server) to your network, you must add the server as a RADIUS client in NPS so that NPS is aware of and can communicate with the network access server.

-#### To add the VPN Server as a RADIUS client in NPS

-You can use this procedure to configure a new RADIUS client in NPS.
+**Procedure:**

 >[!IMPORTANT]
 >In the previous deployment step using the topic [Configure the Remote Access Server for Always On VPN](vpn-deploy-ras.md), you installed and configured your VPN server.
 During VPN server configuration, you added a RADIUS shared secret on the VPN server.
 Now you need to use the same shared secret text string to configure the VPN server as a RADIUS client in NPS.
 You must use the same text string that you used on the VPN server, or communication between the NPS server and VPN server will fail.